Cloudhax23/modern-llama-web-ui/README.md

 # HIVE - Human Information Vivification Exploration

 ## Introduction
 Welcome to HIVE, an innovative project to enhance human information exploration and interaction.
-HIVE stands for Human Information Vivification Exploration, reflecting our commitment to developing intuitive and powerful data management and analysis tools.
+HIVE stands for Human Information Vivification Exploration, reflecting our goal to develop a modern chat interface with a scalable backend.

 ## Getting Started